EsdenRun/DIRAC/docs/source/tutorials.rst

 2. **Horizontal Integration of DLPFC Data**
    - This section will demonstrate how to conduct horizontal integration of DLPFC data to obtain a more comprehensive perspective.

+3. **Constructing the spatial domain structure of the mouse spleen (bin100) with DIRAC.**
+   - In this section, we will discuss how DIRAC integrates multi-omics data to unveil the spatial and functional dynamics of immune cells in the mouse spleen.

-3. **Constructing a Spatial Multi-Omics Atlas of Developing T Cells in the Mouse Thymus with DIRAC**
+4. **Constructing a Spatial Multi-Omics Atlas of Mouse Thymus (cellbin) with DIRAC**
    - We will explore how to utilize DIRAC to construct a spatial multi-omics atlas of developing T cells in the mouse thymus to better understand their functions.

-4. **Revealing Spatial and Functional Dynamics of Immune Cells in the Mouse Spleen through Multi-Omics Integration with DIRAC**
-   - In this section, we will discuss how DIRAC integrates multi-omics data to unveil the spatial and functional dynamics of immune cells in the mouse spleen.

 .. toctree::